Magento 2 Performance Improvement with Aws Cloudfront

 Magento 2 has additional configuration settings to control static and media URLs.
 Navigate to the Magento Admin -> Stores -> Configuration page.
 From the Configuration page select General -> Web -> Base URLs (Secure) section.

-AWS CLoudFront - Magento 2 Configuration
+Aws Cloudfront - Magento 2 Configuration

 In case you have multiple stores, change the Store View so the configuration changes will affect the specific store.